QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Comparing Two Algorithms

 \subsection{Experiment Setup}

 We run EECBS with $w = 1.5$.
 For EECBS and PBS, we use $T = 20$ seconds.
 For PIBT and LTF, we use $M = 512$, which is used to train the LTF policy~\cite{learntofollow2024}.
 We use the same $O_{lb}$, $O_{ub}$, $N_{e}$, $N_{eval}$, $N_{a}$, and map sizes as the one-algorithm experiments.
+The compute resources are specified in \Cref{appen:implement-compute}.